Basic Guide

 Standard Opener

-• Unmend is used to delay the opener slightly to account for raid buff application time.
+Unmend is used to delay the opener slightly to account for raid buff application time, as well as to start our GCD rolling as early as possible.
 Use it whether or not you are pulling.

 Optional Modifications

-• If the prepull TBN will not break, it can be left out for a small MP loss.
-This does not change the rest of the opener substantially, although the last Edge of Shadow may get pushed one GCD further back.
+• If the prepull TBN will not break, it can be left out for a small MP loss, delaying the last Edge of Shadow slightly.
+Use it as soon as you can without clipping your GCD.

-• Provoke or Shadowstride can be used to pull instead of Unmend, and pulling with Hard Slash is also viable, but each of these options requires adding an extra Hard Slash before Disesteem to ensure that the burst fits into late-applied buffs.
+• Shadowstride can be used to pull instead of Unmend, and pulling with Hard Slash is also viable if the boss starts in melee range, but each of these options requires adding an extra Hard Slash before Disesteem to ensure that the burst fits into late-applied buffs.
+However, if you are the pulling tank, this can make positioning harder.
+There is more detail on this opener and its benefits and potential drawbacks in a section in the advanced guide, and we’d recommend only using this opener if you’re aware of the trade-offs.

 Rotation